-The company has Amortised Intangible Assets and Assessment of impairment of its Toll Collection Right based on : - 1.
-Traffic growth rate of Traffic Study Report conducted during the last year.
-Traffic Study Report was conducted as the traffic growth on the stretch was below the estimates considered under the financial closure agreement.
+The company has Amortised Intangible Assets and Assessment of impairment of its Toll Collection Right based on : 1.
+Traffic growth rate of Traffic Study Report conducted in past.
+Traffic Growth as per Traffic Study Report on the stretch was below the estimates considered under the financial closure agreement.

 2. Due to Covid-19, Authority has suspended the Toll Collection for the period of 25th March'2020 to 19th April'2020 and Company has estimated the Impact on Toll Collection post toll suspension period on account of Ecnomic Slow Down, which will be Compensated by NHAI by Extension of Toll Collection Right.
-Company has considered extension of time equal to suspended period and Toll Loss post suspended period as per NHAI Vide Circular No. 8.3.33/2020 dated 26.05.2020 for calculating amortisation and impairment of toll collection right (Concessiona Right)
+Company has considered extension of time equal to suspended period and Toll Loss post suspended period as per NHAI Vide Circular No. 8.3.33/2020 dated 26.05.2020 for calculating amortisation and impairment of toll collection right (Concessional Right)

-2 Other Financial Asset - Non Current

-Particulars As at As at

-31-Mar-22 31-Mar-21

-Unsecured considered good:(At amortised Cost)

-Security Deposits 11.83 11.83

-Fixed Deposits having maturity of more than 12 months from balance sheet date 243.07 -

-Total ::::: 254.90 11.83
+Other Financial Asset - Non Current (₹ In Lakhs) Particulars As at As at 31-Mar-23 31-Mar-22 Unsecured considered good:(At amortised Cost) Security Deposits 11.71 11.83 Fixed Deposits having original maturity of more than 12 months 266.17 243.07 Total ::::: 277.88 254.90